Best Coleslaw Recipe

 - There are a lot of great additions or substitutions for this side dish so feel free to customize it to your preferences.

 - Slivered almonds

 - Chopped apple

 - Diced onions

-- Chopped mayo or pineapple
+- Chopped mango or pineapple

 Homemade coleslaw is made with simple, real food ingredients and can actually be quite healthy.
 If you use a compliant mayo brand, coleslaw can even be considered Paleo and Whole30 approved.
 Because of the mayo, coleslaw does contain quite a bit of fat.
 If you’re worried about the fat content, you can easily sub low-fat mayo or plain Greek yogurt for some or all of the mayo.

 Cabbage is a super healthy food to include in your diet!
 There’s tons of nutrition in cabbage.
 It’s an excellent source of Vitamin C and Vitamin K. It’s been shown to reduce inflammation, improve digestion, lower blood pressure and cholesterol.
 Red/purple cabbage contains anthocyanin, a powerful antioxidant that has a multitude of health benefits.
 It’s amazing that one little side dish filled with cabbage can provide so many nutrients for your body.

 If you try this creamy coleslaw recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.